 With a 3-year battery life, you won’t have to replace batteries constantly.

 Motion Sensor Mounting Options

-The best place for a Motion Sensor Module is on walls, ceilings, and corners using screws or adhesive (both included).
+The place for a Motion Sensor Module is on walls, ceilings, and corners using screws or adhesive (both included).

 With 3-Series Centralite Micro Motion Sensors, your connected home can intuitively respond to your arrival and departure.
-By placing a Motion Detector in your entryway or garage, your home can illuminate your entryway, adjust the thermostat, and even raise your blinds.
+By placing a Motion Sensor in your entryway or garage, your home can illuminate your entryway, adjust the thermostat, and even raise your blinds.

 Motion Sensor Worry-Free Vacation

 Did I leave the curling iron on?
 Did we turn the heat off?
 What about the lights?
 By adding motion-sensing capabilities, your system can intelligently respond to an empty home.
 Your connected home can also react differently to short and long durations of no motion.

 Save Energy While You’re Away with a Motion Detector